The 6 Best Survival Fishing Kits For Any Scenario

 Why It Made The List

-Though Uncle Flint’s barely beat Best Glide ASE for my favorite ultralight kit, this kit still deserves a spot on this list.
-It’s so small it could fit in a coat pocket, but it provides a ton of versatility for catching freshwater fish.
-With the option of using flies, jigs, spoons, and even salmon eggs for bait, you have a ton of options to up your odds of catching fish.
+Though Uncle Flint barely beat Best Glide ASE for my favorite ultralight kit, this kit still deserves a spot on this list.
+It’s so small it could fit in a coat pocket, but it provides excellent versatility for catching freshwater fish.
+With the option of using flies, jigs, spoons, and even salmon eggs for bait, you have many options to up your odds of catching fish.

 It’s also thoughtfully designed by survival specialists and is put together with high-quality gear.